WICG/encrypted-media-encryption-scheme/explainer.md

 ## Backward Compatibility

-Applications which don't use these new fields will not be affected.
+Applications which don't use the new field will not be affected.
 If they make assumptions about the capabilities of certain platforms or key systems, they can continue to use those assumptions, with no additional risk.

-User agents which don't recognize these new fields will ignore them.
+User agents which don't recognize the new field will ignore it.
+Applications which are aware of the new fields may still need to hard-code assumptions about the encryption schemes supported by these older user agents.

-Applications which are aware of the new fields may still need to hard-code assumptions about these older user agents.
+If the application does not specify an encryption scheme, [`MediaKeySystemAccess.getConfiguration()`][] **must** fill in a supported value in the `encryptionScheme` fields of `MediaKeySystemMediaCapability` objects.

-Applications could detect whether or not a user agent recognizes the new fields by checking [`MediaKeySystemAccess.getConfiguration()`][].
-If the configuration returned by `getConfiguration()` does not contain the new fields, they were ignored.
+Applications could therefore detect whether or not a user agent recognizes the new field by checking [`MediaKeySystemAccess.getConfiguration()`][].
+If the configuration returned by `getConfiguration()` does not contain `encryptionScheme`, the field was ignored by the user agent.

 With this technique, a polyfill could take over the role of hard-coding assumptions about what encryption schemes older user agents support.